 After graduation, our new “healthier” way of eating and living wasn’t fully intact and we eventually slipped back into watching television all day and not exercising.
 We tried to eat the best we could, but Mom’s energy continued to wane.
 She was still in a severely depleted state from the war that was waged on her cancer and just didn’t have the physical strength to fully reclaim her health.

 I would cook for her, clean her, shower her, and dress her on a daily basis – I was her full-time nurse, and she was my best friend.
-Eventually, we had to hire a live-in Macrobiotic Cook to help with some of the cooking responsibilities.
+Eventually, we hired a live-in Macrobiotic Cook to help with some of the cooking responsibilities.

 Mom and I would lie in bed and watch talk shows for most of the day, and she would always cry for the guests and their life experiences.
 I would hand her a box of tissues and poke fun at her for being so sensitive.
 It amazed me that she could weep for people she didn’t know, especially while she was having terrible troubles of her own.